edgi-govdata-archiving/web-monitoring-processing/README.md

    privileges to install or use it, and it won't interfere with any other installations of Python already on your system.)

-2. Install libxml2 and libxslt.
-(This package uses lxml, which requires your system to have the libxml2 and libxslt libraries.)
+2. Install libxml2, libxslt, and openssl.
+(This package uses lxml, which requires your system to have the libxml2 and libxslt libraries, and pycurl, which requires libcurl [built-in on MacOS] and openssl.)

     On MacOS, use Homebrew:

     ```sh
     brew install libxml2
     brew install libxslt
+    brew install openssl
     ```

     On Debian Linux:

     ```sh
-    apt-get install libxml2-dev libxslt-dev
+    apt-get install libxml2-dev libxslt-dev libssl-dev openssl libcurl4-openssl-dev
     ```

     On other systems, the packages might have slightly different names.